All About Opticians

 In case you are you looking for a certificate level job that really does combine eyecare and healthcare you have two options.

 1) Work with contact lenses and specialize in all areas of contact lens use.
 The world needs more good, experienced contact lens specialists.
-We have a fantastic introductory course on that on the website.
+We offer a course for that too!

 2) Look at the COA or Certified Ophthalmic Assistant programs.